Peter B. Olney: Career

 In 1875, Olney ran on the Tammany ticket for New York County District Attorney but was defeated by the incumbent Republican Benjamin K. Phelps.
 Afterwards Olney left Tammany and joined the "County Democracy", the Anti-Tammany Democrats of New York City.
 After the death of D.A.
 John McKeon and the resignation of Wheeler H. Peckham after only a week in office, Governor Grover Cleveland appointed Olney in December 1883 as D.A. to fill the vacancy until the end of 1884.

 In 1884, Olney decided to act against Marm Mandelbaum, a criminal fence to many of the street gangs and criminals of New York's underworld.
-Instead of relying on the city’s police force, which Mandelbaum had reportedly been bribing for decades, Olney hired the Pinkerton Detective Agency, to conduct a sting operation that led to her arrest.
-The use of Pinkerton detectives caused some friction between the district attorney’s office and the city’s police inspector.
+Instead of relying on the city's police force, which Mandelbaum had reportedly been bribing for decades, Olney hired the Pinkerton Detective Agency, to conduct a sting operation that led to her arrest.
+The use of Pinkerton detectives caused some friction between the district attorney's office and the city's police inspector.

 From 1897 until his death, he practiced law as senior partner of the firm of Olney & Comstock.
-From 1898 on he was also a U.S. Referee in Bankruptcy.
+From 1898 on he was also a Referee in Bankruptcy.
 In 1919, he was appointed by Surrogate Fowler as referee to investigate claims against the estate of the deceased actress Anna Held.